HMS Speedwell (1815): Career

 Speedwell captured Planeta a few miles south of the Isle of Pines.
-Planeta, Salvador Feliu, master, had gathered slaves along the "River Cameroons" on the Calabar Coast.
+Planeta, Salvador Feliu, master, had gathered enslaved people along the "River Cameroons" on the Calabar Coast.
 The British and Spanish Mixed Court of Justice, at Havannah, condemned Planeta on 26 April.

 The capture of Aquila took place a few miles east of the Isle of Pines.
-Under the command of Juan Ferrer y Roig, master, she too had gathered her cargo of slaves on the Calabar Coast.
+Under the command of Juan Ferrer y Roig, master, she too had acquired enslaved people on the Calabar Coast.
 Aquila was substantially larger than Speedwell, and had a crew of 70 men.
 Aquila fought for an hour before she surrendered.
 The court in Havannah condemned her on 18 June.

-On 25 June Speedwell detained the Indagadera a few miles east.
+On 25 June Speedwell detained Indagadera a few miles east.
 She was under the command of her mate, Bartolomé Alemany, her original master, Ramon Casal, having died during the voyage.
-She had gathered slaves from Onis, Rio Lagos.
+She had acquired enslaved people from Onis, Rio Lagos.
 On 1 July two men rowed a boat to Indagadera while she lay in Havannah harbour.
 They intended to free Alemany, and her boatswain and steward, who were still on board.
 However, Speedwell's crew were alert; they captured the two men and handed them over to the Spanish admiral of the port.
 The court condemned Indagadera on 9 July.

 These three captures resulted in Warren's promotion to Commander.